Bellyfull Plants Nursery

 Michael "Otter" Malone

-Otter has been involved in the organic food industry since soon after graduating college in 1988.
-He started an organic produce distribution network with the mission of promoting an awareness of the health and environmental benefits of organic practices in 1990 in Wilmington, NC called "The Organic Produce Resolve".
-Otter moved to an organic farm community in the mountains of Madison County, NC in 1994.
-He has been a student of sustainable farming and plant propagation since that time.
-Otter's enthusiasm for understanding the nature of life, humanity and right relationship with nature has been growing ever since, "If there is one thing I have learned in 35 years of experience in sustainable agriculture, forestry, herbalism and animal husbandry it is that I will always be learning!"
+Otter has been a student of and an advocate for sustainable living since 1986.
+He has been a practitioner of bio-remediation and soil building since 1988.
+He started an organic produce distribution network with the mission of promoting an awareness of the health and environmental benefits of organic practices in 1990 in Wilmington, NC called The Organic Produce Resolve.
+In 1994 Otter moved to a permaculture farm community in the mountains of Madison County, NC.
+Living in the mountains has provided a path of deepening discovery of the interconnections of life and right relationship with nature, "If there is one thing I have learned in 35 years of experience in sustainable agriculture, forestry, herbalism and animal husbandry it is that I will always be learning!"

 Peggy Kaase Malone